arnamak/nonicons/README.md

 # Nerd Font-Friendly Nonicons

 ## This is a fork
-This is a fork of the work done by [yamatsum](https://github.com/yamatsum/nonicons).

 The goal here is to update the mappings so that the nonicon glyphs do not conflict with the glyph codepoints set by FontAwesome/Nerd-Patched fonts
-Once the yamatsum's repo supports dynamically assigning codepoints, this fork will become irrelevant.
+Once the the original repo supports dynamically assigning codepoints, this fork will become irrelevant.

 See also: [nvim-nonicons](https://github.com/arnamak/nvim-nonicons)